sirithcam/spree-testing/README.md

 ### Logs and summary

 All log files are stored in `logs/` directory and are excluded from git.
-After each scenario log with test summary are created.<br>
+After each scenario log with test summary is created.<br>
 Also, when any test is failing, screenshot in which a fail occurs is taken and stored in `logs/screenshots` and the exect directory and name of a screenshot is being displayed in summary just after a name of failing error.

 Naming: `spec_summary_YYYY-MM-DD-hh:mm:ss.log`